-Figure 133.
+Figure 123.
 The System / Ping page.

-To check availability of a host, enter the IP address or name of this host in the Host field and specify a number of requests that will be sent in order to check its availability in the Count of packets field.
+To check availability of a host, enter the IP address or name of this host in the Host field and select a number of requests that will be sent in order to check its availability from the Count of packets drop-down list.
 If availability check should be performed with IPv6, move the IPv6 switch to the right.
+Click the START button.
+After a while, the results will be displayed on the page.